The Beginner’s Dilemma

 The complete instructions, modules, and exercises for the Basic Set can be found at the two links listed at the end of this post.
 In the meantime, here are some brief exercises using some of the principles.

 There are four sequential modules using the Basic Set:

 • Module III: using words

 • Module IV: using images and contrastive analysis

 I've listed six images below, three fruit images and three non-fruit images.
 Take a look at the images and then do the following:

 1. Look at the image and say the name of the fruit, etc. internally, or out loud.

 2. Recall a time when you smelled and/or tasted the given fruit, spice, etc.

-4. Make your experience of the fruit, spice or other component as complete and intense as possible down to the aromas, flavors and the texture and mouthfeel.
+4. Make your experience of the fruit, spice, or other component as complete and intense as possible down to the aromas, flavors, texture, and mouthfeel.

 5. Intensify the experience of your memory by doing the following: